-Buildings 30 - 40 years
+30 - 40 years

-Improvements other than

-buildings 33 - 40 years
+33 - 40 years

-Machinery and equipment 5 - 10 years
+5 - 10 years

-Leasehold improvements 15 - 25 years
+15 - 25 years

 Property Taxes - On January 1 of each year, the City levies a tax on the tangible property and bank shares owned by its residents.
 The taxes are due and payable on December 31, with a two percent discount available until November 30.
 If payment is not received prior to December 31, a ten percent penalty is imposed and liens are filed on the property on May 1 of the subsequent year.
-The City's tax rates for the year ended June 30, 2012 are as follows:
+The City's tax rates for the year ended June 30, 2013 are as follows:

-Real property - \$0.136 per \$100 value Personal property - \$0.135 per \$100 value Financial institutions - 0.02% on all deposits
+Real property - \$0.140 per \$100 value Personal property - \$0.141 per \$100 value Financial institutions - 0.02% on all deposits

-Property tax receivables are shown net of an allowance for uncollectible amounts.
+Property tax receivables are shown net of the allowance of \$7,421 for uncollectible amounts.
 The City determines this allowance based on historical collection data and review of individual accounts at year end.

-Net Assets - Equity is classified as net assets and displayed in three components:
+Net Position - Equity is classified as net position and displayed in three components:

-- Invested in capital assets, net of related debt Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - Restricted net assets Consists of net assets with constraints placed on the use either by 1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments or 2) law through constitutional provisions or enabling legislation. - Unrestricted net assets All other net assets that do not meet the definition of "restricted" or "invested in capital assets, net of related debt".
+- Net investment in capital assets Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds or other borrowings that are attributable to the acquisition, construction, or improvement of those assets. - Restricted net position Consists of net position with constraints placed on the use either by 1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments or 2) law through constitutional provisions or enabling legislation. - Unrestricted net position All other net position that do not meet the definition of "restricted" or "net investment in capital assets".